isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-do-bed-bugs-have-wings.markdown

 humans, but they do bite on bats.
 You'll mainly get these [bugs on or around the areas](https://pestpolicy.com/can-bed-bugs-live-outside/) that bats live - these include the attic or similar dark areas.
-### 3. Carpet beetles
+### 3.Â Carpet beetles
 Carpet beetles have red or orange scales on their black-patterned body.
 They have short antennae emerging from their hidden heads - when viewed over them.

-These oval-shaped bugs 2 to 4 millimeters, which is about  1/16 inches.
+These oval-shaped bugs 2 to 4 millimeters, which is about Â 1/16 inches.
 However, carpenter beetle, as opposed to bed bugs, has wings but will only take flight in the daytime.
 However,
 [carpenter bees don't bit](https://pestpolicy.com/do-carpenter-bees-bite/) e like bed bugs but will trigger allergies and dermatitis on the human skin.
 You'll find them on carpet fabrics and flesh flowers.